 Click Confirm when you’ve chosen a flow direction.

 Step 3.
-Set up rules to sync data between HubSpot and Google Sheets
+Set up rules to filter HubSpot tasks, deals or tickets from syncing to Google Sheets

 Step 4.
-Select field mappings to sync HubSpot deals or tasks to Google Sheets rows
+Pick fields to keep in sync between HubSpot deals or tasks and Google Sheets rows

 What are Field Mappings?